Film: The Mosquito Coast

 - Only Sane Man: Mr. Haddy towards the end.

 - Papa Wolf: Averted, subverted, deconstructed and pretty much anything in between.
-Despite all his talk of doing it for the greater good it seems pretty clear from early on that Allie Fox cares less about his family and more about his unrealistic and ultimately doomed utopia - so much so that he manipulates his family with lies about America being destroyed by a nuclear war so just so he can go on forcing them to live in his unhealthy and unrealistic do-it-yourself survivalist fantasy paradise.
+Despite all his talk of doing it for the greater good of his wife and children it seems pretty clear from early on that Allie Fox cares less about his family and more about his unrealistic and ultimately doomed utopia - so much so that he manipulates his family with lies about America being destroyed by a nuclear war so just so he can go on forcing them to live in his unhealthy and unrealistic do-it-yourself survivalist fantasy paradise.

 - Politically Incorrect Hero: Allie Fox considers pretty much everyone to be savages, and assumes he knows better than the villagers, and shuts anyone up who argues with him.